 Whiskey tours – things to do in Mayo

 Connaught Irish Whiskey Distillery

 The Connacht Distillery sits on the banks of the beautiful River Moy where the river widens into the Moy Estuary in Ballina, County Mayo.
-The guided distillery tours bring you through a process of making whiskey and will help you understand why we are so passionate about single pot still Irish whiskey.
+The guided distillery tours bring you through the process of making whiskey and will help you understand why we are so passionate about single pot still Irish whiskey.
 They set up the whiskey tours to be small and interactive so that you can really enjoy the experience without feeling rushed.
-Tickets are €12.50.
+The tickets are €12.50.

 There is also the Connacht Craft Experience which is a distillery tour followed by a sampling of their Ballyhoo whiskey and a Straw Boys Irish Poitín in Mullarkey’s bar.
 An adult ticket is €17.50.
 The Connacht Ultimate Craft Experience is €22.50 and includes a sampling of 3 of their Irish Whiskeys.